H2CO3/Sparkling/doc/semantics.md

 §3.8.5.
 The `~` operator.
 It takes an integer operand and yields the its bitwise complement.

-§3.8.8.
-The `typeof` operator.
-Yields a string representation of the type of its operand.
-Thus, one of the strings "nil", "bool", "number", "function", "string", "array", "hashmap" or "userinfo" will be returned.

 §3.9.
 Postfix operators

 §3.9.1.
 The postfix `++` operator.
 It increments its numeric operand by one,